Introduction

 Use these tools to apply our recommended testing workflow:

-Navigate through the whole page using a screen reader.
+Navigate the whole page using a screen reader to check if content is read correctly.

 Navigate through the whole page using screen reader shortcut keys for heading, landmark, lists, and so on.

-Check the color contrast via contrast checker tools.
+Check the color contrast via contrast checker tools and verify if text is readable against its background .

 References: